-Involving parents and carers
+Involving and supporting parents and carers

-Promoting mental health: We recognise the important role parents and carers have in promoting and supporting the mental health and wellbeing of their children, and in particular supporting children who do have mental health needs.
+We recognise the important role parents and carers have in promoting and supporting the mental health and wellbeing of their children, and in particular supporting children who do have mental health needs.

 At the beginning of each year, our year group parent meetings include discussion of the importance of positive mental health for learning.
 We ask parents to inform us of any mental health needs their child has and any issues that they think might have an impact on their child's mental health and wellbeing.
 Parents and carers are encouraged to share information with the school so that we can better support their child from the outset.
 All information will be treated in confidence.

 To support parents and carers:

-- We work with external agencies such as Enabling Families and the Early Help Team to provide targeted individual support. - We provide information and websites on mental health issues and local wellbeing and parenting programmes (Solihull course) and have produced leaflets for parents on mental health and resilience, which can be accessed on the School website.
-The information includes who parents can talk to if they have concerns about their own child or a friend of their child and where parents can access support for themselves. - We include the mental health topics that are taught in the PSHE curriculum section and signposting information, on the school website. - We include mental health targets within ILPs as appropriate.
+- We work with external agencies such as Enabling Families and the Early Help Team to provide targeted individual support. - We provide information on a variety of mental health issues in termly workshops through the Thought-full Network. - We provide information on parenting programmes (eg. Solihull course). - We include the mental health topics that are taught in the PSHE curriculum section, as well as signposting information, on the school website. - We include mental health targets within ILPs as appropriate.

-We are aware that parents and carers react in different ways to knowing their child has a mental health problem and we will be sensitive and supportive.
-We also aim to reassure by explaining that mental health problems are common, that the school has experience of working with similar issues and that help and advice are available.
+We are sensitive and supportive when discussing if a child has a mental health problem., offering reassurance by explaining that mental health problems are common, that the school has experience of working with similar issues and that help and advice are available.